ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 I would like to thank the following for the help they have given me on the project.

-My mentor gramme for the helping with the solid advise and make sure I am on the right track for this project.
+My mentor Graeme for the helping with the solid advise and make sure I am on the right track for this project.

 Kera Cudmore for the brilliant [document](https://github.com/kera-cudmore/readme-examples) that help me build this very document and without such help I would not have been able to build such a great readme and testing document.